 What Is Appendicitis?Your side may hurt so much that you called your healthcare provider.
 Or maybe you went straight to the hospital emergency room.
 If the symptoms came on quickly, you may have appendicitis.
 This is an infection of the appendix.
 Surgery can remove the infection and relieve your symptoms.
 Read on to learn more.

 The appendix is a hollow structure about the size of your little finger.
-It opens off the colon (large bowel).
+It opens off the colon (large intestine).
 The purpose of the appendix is unclear.
-But if it is blocked, it may become infected.
+But if it becomes blocked, it may become infected.

 Symptoms tend to appear quickly, often over a day or two.
 Symptoms can include:

-Medication can't cure appendicitis.
-But an appendectomy (surgery to remove an infected appendix) can.
+Medicine can't cure appendicitis.
+Surgery is needed to remove an infected appendix (an appendectomy).
 This is a very common procedure.
 Removing the appendix should not affect your long-term health.
 It's best to remove the appendix before it bursts.
 If an infected or burst appendix is not removed, it can cause severe health problems.